 Mirrisa is the most reliable place for whale watching in Sri Lanka because of a ninety percent chance of seeing whales in the right season and a well-developed infrastructure.

 How to get there: Mirissa is a lovely coastal village on Sri Lanka‘s south coast situated between the Galle and Matara.
 It is a tourist hot spot and attracts many whale watchers and beach lovers from all over the world.
-It is approximately a 40 minutes' drive from Galle (a popular beach destination that is also home to World Heritage Site Galle Fort) and 4 hours' drive from Colombo (the capital, the major gateway to Sri Lanka).
+It is approximately a 40-minute drive from Galle (a popular beach destination that is also home to the World Heritage Site Galle Fort) and 4 4-hour drive from Colombo (the capital, the major gateway to Sri Lanka).

-Cost: around 45 USD per person, mostly including whale-watching, pick-up from nearby hotel, breakfast and water.
+Cost: around 45 USD per person, mostly including whale-watching, pick-up from a nearby hotel, breakfast, and water.

 How to get there: Trincomalee is a port city on the northeast coast of Sri Lanka.
-It is about 2 hours' drive from the famous ancient city of Sigiriya (Lion Rock).
+It is about a 2-hour drive from the famous ancient city of Sigiriya (Lion Rock).

 Accommodation: Trincomalee has a wide range of hotels to suit every price range.